-With the assistance of the Major Professor and final approval of the Graduate Coordinator, the student shall form an Advisory and Examination Committee.
+With the assistance of the Major Professor and final approval of the Director of Graduate Studies, the student shall form an Advisory and Examination Committee.
 This Committee consists of the Major Professor and at least two additional faculty.
 Of this committee, at least the Major Professor and one other member must have Graduate Program Faculty status.